scenerystack/community/docs/reference/api/kite/Loop.md

 # Loop

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/kite/blob/main/js/ops/Loop.ts](https://github.com/phetsims/kite/blob/main/js/ops/Loop.ts) for the most up-to-date information.

 ## Overview

 A directed set of half-edges determined by how the original shapes/subpaths were directionally.
 This is distinct from